-After breakfast, you can go for a walk uphill to Sacro Monte where you’ll have a spectacular view over the lake and the mountains.
-You can reach Sacro Monte. literally, the “sacred mountain”, a UNESCO World Heritage site, right from the centre of Orta.
+After breakfast, you can go for a walk uphill to Sacro Monte where you’ll have a spectacular view of the lake and the mountains.
+Sacro Monte, literally, the “sacred mountain”, is a UNESCO World Heritage site.
 If you prefer to take it easy, you can also reach it by car, taking the uphill road just after Villa Crespi.
 Here, you can take a walk surrounded by nature while observing the twenty chapels, all dedicated to St. Francis of Assisi.
 If you want to, you can also have a picnic in the designated picnic areas.

-In short, Orta San Giulio is perfect for those who are looking to relax and want to stay in touch with nature and its beauty.
+In short, Orta San Giulio is perfect for those who are looking to relax and experience nature and its beauty.
 It might seem that it’s a place for people of a certain age, but actually, it’s loved by the younger generation as well.
 Walks around the lake, as well as sunbathing and swimming are popular.

 It’s a place for everyone where you can spend a relaxing weekend or longer in the company of good Italian cuisine and culture, and where you can immerse yourself in a timeless place, where nature and man co-exist in perfect harmony.